-The RAID controller migration feature allows a defective RAID controller to be removed and replaced by a compatible RAID controller without a loss of configuration or data.
-To avoid a configuration mismatch, it is wise to reset the new controller configuration before attaching the array drives.
-If a configuration mismatch occurs, then care must be taken to use the configuration on the drives or all data may be lost.
+This feature allows a defective RAID controller to be removed and replace by a compatible RAID controller without loss of configuration or data.
+To avoid a configuration mismatch, it is wise to reset the new controller configuration prior to attaching the array drives.
+If a configuration mismatch occurs care must be taken to use the configuration on the drives or all data may be lost.